 One more thing about your podcast launch strategy: 👈

-We might even add a final step to the process of creating a podcast: being into what you’re doing!
+We might even add a final step to the process of creating a podcast: be into what you’re doing!

 Because fascinating podcast episodes are always presented by people with a passionate interest in their chosen topic.
 Being into what you’re doing is the key to creating a good, quality episode.

 A podcaster who loves what they’re doing will always make people more eager to listen! 👂